-Managing Waste & Attractants
+Managing Waste and Attractants

 The key to creating a Bear Smart workplace is to eliminate the food and waste that lures bears in.
 Experience has shown that it is much easier to keep human food sources away from a wild bear than it is to teach a bear that has already been rewarded by human food/waste to stay away from that easy, high calorie source.
-That is not to say that a bear will never pass through a “clean” workplace as they may be there for other reasons e.g. a young bear or a mother with small cubs make seek refuge in peopled areas where they can hide from more dominant bears.
+That is not to say that a bear will never pass through a “clean” workplace as they may be there for other reasons (like a young bear or a mother with small cubs may seek refuge in peopled areas where they can hide from more dominant bears).
 The only thing that will ultimately keep a bear out of a work site is a well-maintained electric fence.

 Bears may defend food and garbage and workers that stumble upon the situation and get too close may be injured in the process.
 Securing attractants is the single best way to keep workers safe, prevent property damage, and avoid the unnecessary killing of bears.